New to OpenJ9?

 -XX: options that are not recognized by the VM are ignored by default, which prevents an application failing to start.
 You can turn off this behavior with the -XX:-IgnoreUnrecognizedXXColonOptions option.

-For a list of compatible options, see Switching to OpenJ9 in the Command-line options section.
+For a list of compatible options, equivalent options, and options that need to be set for compatibility, see Switching to OpenJ9.

 Garbage collection policies